 Applying to the Department of Linguistics & Language Development

 Students with an interest in linguistics and/or TESOL should seriously consider applying for admission to San José State University.
 The LLD faculty has expertise that is recognized nationally and internationally.
 Our student body is ethnically and linguistically very diverse and our graduate students come with a wide range of experiences.
-We offer concentrations in computational linguistics within the linguistics degree programs, as well as certificates in computational linguistics for students majoring in other fields.
+We offer concentrations in computational linguistics and TESOL within the linguistics degree programs, as well as certificates in computational linguistics and TESOL for students majoring in other fields.
 Our research infrastructure includes a state-of-the-art computer lab and access to language data.

 Financial assistance is available in a variety of forms including a limited number of teaching associate positions, graduate assitantships, LDC tutors, and awards.